ramiyappan/Kmeans-scratch/README.md

 # Predicting Type of Flower & Hand-written digits (0-9)

-This project was part of assignments from the Data Mining course *(CS 584 - Spring '22)* at George Mason University.

 ## Files on the Repository

   Image ------------------------> *Folder that contains Dataset and Main Program for Clustering Hand-written digits.*